 Taking into account Williams’ physicality alone, he sounds like a power back.
 But he’s much more than that.

 Williams has solid athleticism, which he uses to compound his aggressive mentality.
 Williams’ explosiveness stands out as his most apparent athletic competency.
 He can gear up extremely quickly, especially when he has open space to accelerate.
 Once Williams has open space, he carries a dangerous amount of momentum with him, and defensive backs struggle to engage him directly.

 Williams also has good agility and speed.
 He’s not a burner with breakaway traits, but he has enough speed to last in space.
-Tony Pauline lists Williams’ expected 40-time as a 4.52 on his big board, which seems fairly accurate.
-Williams’ agility and suddenness are more marketable.
+He ran a 4.57 at his pro day, but compensated with a 36-inch vertical and a 123-inch broad jump.
+Nevertheless, Williams’ agility and suddenness are more marketable than his speed.
 He’s not tremendously shifty in open space, but he has enough lateral freedom and elusiveness to disrupt tackling angles for defenders.

 If he wasn’t already enticing enough, Williams also has good vision and receiving ability.
 The North Carolina running back uses a nice, quick shudder step in the backfield when processing his holes, which he uses to maintain his potential energy.
 He then has the explosiveness to choose a lane decisively.